FMIA Week 8: On the Role a Rolex Played In Keeping the Rams Perfect

 Offensive Players of the Week

 Adrian Peterson, running back, Washington.
-It helped the Giants traded their bust run defender, Snacks Harrison, the week before Sunday’s game.
-But let’s in no way minimize the meaning of Peterson to this game and to the Washington run of success that’s propelled the team to first place in the NFC East.
+It helped the Giants traded their best run defender, Snacks Harrison, the week before Sunday’s game.
+But let’s not minimize the meaning of Peterson to this game and to the Washington run of success that’s propelled the team to first place in the NFC East.
 His 26 carries, a performance out of the good ol’ days, for a Week-8 high of 149 yards, included a 64-yard touchdown sprint to put the game out of reach.
 Not bad for a 33-year-old guy who was supposed to be finished.

 Deshaun Watson, quarterback, Houston.
 When you have more touchdown passes than incompletions, it’s been a good day.
 Against Miami, Watson was 16 of 20 for 239 yards, with five TDs, no picks and a 156.0 rating.
 (How exactly is that not a perfect 158.3 rating?)
 He crammed his five touchdown passes—from 13, 2, 73, 49 and 2 yards—into 38 minutes of the Texans’ rout of the Dolphins.